mdn/content/files/en-us/web/api/mswriteprofilermark/index.md

 ### Parameters

 - `profilerMarkName`
-  - : A string.
-The event name.
-This parameter may be null.
+  - : A string containing the event name.
+This parameter is not optional but may be `null`.

 ### Return value